 REV Connect Innovation Sprints focus attention on timely and specific utility needs for innovative energy partnerships.
-For each Innovation Sprint, we invite market players to submit ideas within a specific theme and timeframe.

 New York State utilities are looking to make it easier for New Yorkers to choose electric vehicles (EVs) in support of electric grid benefits and the state’s goal to reduce greenhouse gases (GHGs) 40% from 1990 levels by 2030.
 REV Connect is facilitating innovative ideas and business models that work in partnership with utilities to support increased market adoption of personal and fleet EVs, the growth of EV infrastructure, and intelligent integration of EVs into the electric grid.